shaka-project/shaka-packager/docs/source/options/udp_file_options.rst

     Allow or disallow reusing UDP sockets.

-:interface=<addr>, source=<addr>:
+:interface=<addr>:

     Multicast group interface address.
-Only the packets sent to this address is received.
+Only the packets sent to this address are received.
 Default to "0.0.0.0" if not specified.

+:source=<addr>:

+    Multicast source ip address.
+Only the packets sent from this source address are received.
+Defaults to "0.0.0.0" if not specified.

 :timeout=<microseconds>: